ThreeSwordAI/made-project-W24/project/project-plan.md

 ## Title
 <!-- Title of my Project-->
-Investigating Potential Racial Bias in Traffic Policing of US: An Evidence-Based Analysis
+Exploring Racial Bias in Traffic Policing: An Analysis of Six Eastern States of USA

 ## Main Question